jhmcaleely/christmas-tree/README.md

 ## PIO for apa102

-The PIO code is from the [Pico SDK examples][sdk-exampple], and is the same PIO program in the C and Yarg implementations.
+The PIO code is from the [Pico SDK examples][sdk-example], and is the same PIO program in the C and Yarg implementations.

 [tree]: https://thepihut.com/products/3d-rgb-xmas-tree-for-raspberry-pi
 [forum thread]: https://forums.raspberrypi.com/viewtopic.php?t=260938